vilhelmprytz/nafsdm/README.md

 `./setupMaster.sh`

-Once it's finished, run the master daemon once to it generates keys (as the installer says).
+Once it's finished, run the master daemon once, as it will generate keys (as the installer says).

 `nafsdm-master`